matrix-org/matrix-appservice-slack/README.md

 1. See [datastores](docs/datastores.md) on how to setup a database with the bridge.

 1. Generate the appservice registration file.
-This will be used by the matrix homeserver.
-Here, you must specify the direct link the **Matrix Homserver** can use to access the bridge, including the matrix port it will send messages through (if this bridge runs on the same machine you can use `localhost` as the `$HOST` name):
+This will be used by the Matrix homeserver.
+Here, you must specify the direct link the **Matrix Homserver** can use to access the bridge, including the Matrix port it will send messages through (if this bridge runs on the same machine you can use `localhost` as the `$HOST` name):